Lady-B6/alx-low_level_programming/0x0F-function_pointers/README.md

-My readme on function pointers
+my readme on function pointers